Print Options

 Dissertation and Final Oral Exam (Dissertation Defense)

-The dissertation is not of fixed length; rather, the dissertation should treat in depth a subject from the candidate’s field as approved by the Supervisory Committee.
-It should show the student’s technical mastery of the field and should advance or modify former knowledge; i.e., it should treat new material, or find new results, or draw new conclusions, or it should interpret old material with new insights.
+The dissertation is not of fixed length; rather, the dissertation should study, in depth, a subject from the candidate’s field as approved by the Supervisory Committee.
+It should show the student’s technical mastery of the field and should advance or modify former knowledge; i.e., it should create new material, or find new results, or draw new conclusions, or it should interpret old material with new insights.
 Requirements regarding the content and format of the dissertation are provided in the document “Dissertation & Graduation Instructions for PhD Candidates”.

 The dissertation and abstract are to be presented to the members of the Supervisory Committee at least 4 weeks before the Final Oral Exam (dissertation defense).
 It is the student's responsibility to ensure that, at that time, the dissertation has been properly formatted and has been thoroughly checked for errors in terminology, grammar and spelling.
 During the ensuing period of at least 2 weeks, the members of the Supervisory Committee will have the opportunity to review the dissertation to determine whether it is in a fit condition (based on formatting, writing quality and preliminary scientific criteria) for the dissertation defense.
 Upon receiving such approval, or if no serious objections are raised, the student must login to Seguidor to request official scheduling of the Final Oral Exam to occur at least 2 weeks after submission of the request.
 The student’s Supervisory Committee should serve as the Examining Committee, although additional examiners may be included.
 The exam can be administered only upon approval by the student’s Supervisor, Graduate Program Director and Dean for Graduate Studies.
 The Final Oral Exam cannot be held until at least 7 months after admission to Candidacy.
 The final oral exam must be held and no more than 4 years after admission to Candidacy or 7 academic years after matriculation, whichever comes first.
 Waivers to this window of opportunity for the Final Oral Exam require permission of the Dean for Graduate Studies and will only be granted in extraordinary circumstances.